manotti22/California-Housing-Projekt/README.md

 # Travel-Package-Prediction-Projekt

 machine_learning_project

-This is a Classification Project Model to predict if Tourist Costumer will buy a Travel Package with Travel Company
+This is a Classification Project Model
+The  travel company dataset is used to analyze the customers' information and build a model to predict the potential customer who is going to purchase the newly introduced package

 ### Software and Account Requirement.